smarty/changelog/cloud/us-street-api.md

 ## UNRELEASED

+## 5.4.1 - 2023-04-14 - 2023-04-17

+NOTE: This version will be released over the dates above.

+On-Premise builds will require updated data which will be available after the cloud roll out is completed.

+CHANGES:
+- Enhanced accuracy and availability of geocodes.
+- Improved secondary matches in enhanced mode.
+- Internal code changes to prepare for upcoming features.

+BUG FIXES:
+- Fixed enhanced_match flag issue with strict and invalid mode when submitting batches.

 ## 5.3.6 - 2023-03-21

 - Small internal changes regarding plans and subscriptions to interpret appropriate features of a customer request.